Chris Cissell: Coaching college soccer

-Guiding the William Jewell College women's program since 1999 and the men's program since 2002, Cissell has established himself as one of the most versatile and decorated coaches in the nation.
-In a short amount of time he has led the women's program to four women's NAIA National Tournament appearances (2003, 2004, 2005, 2007) and two men's NAIA National Tournament appearance (2004 & 2006).
-In addition, Cissell is the only coach in NAIA history to lead both a women's team (2003) and men's team (2006) to a NAIA National Tournament Final Four appearance.
-Since Cissell's arrival, William Jewell College soccer programs have become staples in the NSCAA National Rankings and regularly produce All Americans and nationally recognized scholar athletes.
+Cissell started coaching the William Jewell College women's program in 1999 and the men's program in 2002.
+In the following years, he led the women's program to four women's NAIA National Tournament appearances (2003, 2004, 2005, 2007) and the men's program to two men's NAIA National Tournament appearance (2004 & 2006).
+In addition, Cissell is the only coach in NAIA history to lead both a women's team (2003) and men's team (2006) to an NAIA National Tournament Final Four appearance.
+Since Cissell's arrival, William Jewell College soccer programs routinely place in the NSCAA National Rankings and regularly produce All Americans and nationally recognized scholar athletes.

 A standout player at William Jewell College (1990–94), Cissell has also become a well-recognized coach earning the Heart of America Conference Women's Coach of the Year honor four times (2000, 2001, 2003, 2005) as well as NAIA Region V Women's Coach of the Year award in 2003 as well as NSCAA/adidas Midwest Coach of the Year in 2003.
 In addition, Coach Cissell earned the Heart of America Conference Men's Coach of the Year honor in 2003, 2006 & 2010 and was the recipient of the NAIA Region V Men's Coach of the Year honor in 2006 and the NSCAA/adidas Central Region Coach of the Year in 2006.
 At the 2006 National Soccer Coaches Association of America convention in Indianapolis, Indiana; Coach Cissell was honored as the 2006 NSCAA/adidas NAIA Men's National Coach of the Year.

 Coach Chris Cissell has a combined 279-92-21 record.
 He is 165-43-11 with the William Jewell College Women's soccer program and 114-49-10 with the William Jewell College Men's soccer program.
 Chris now lives in Liberty Missouri.
 He is Married and has four children one of which played on one of the best 14U national teams in America.